Key Takeaways:

 What's the best way to prevent cancer?

-The best way to prevent cancer is to look at everything that can increase or reduce your risk of cancer and act accordingly.
-It’s not about one single action.
-Instead, you want to target multiple areas of life; how is your diet?
-Do you exercise and have ways to manage stress healthily?
-Do you smoke?
-Do you get cancer screenings as recommended by your medical provider?
-Catch can help you keep track of all these things, all in one place.
+The best approach is to look holistically at everything that can increase or reduce your risk and act accordingly.
+Catch can help you keep track of all of these factors in one place.

 Sources: